 (I record a few chapters one day each month,

 circumstances beyond my control).

-I know that time is such a premium for you all in these technologically-intensive days but I very much hope that at least some of you will give the FREEmp3 audiobook of'Talking in the Dark'a listen.
+I know that time is such a premium for you all in these technologically-intensive days but I very much hope that at least some of you will give the FREEmp3 audiobook of'The Nuisance'a listen.

 One of those adlinks which can take you straight there is directly beneath these words.

 There's some wonderful shit going down over at The Peel Sessionsthis month - seven sessions from a variety of interesting people.